iann0036/tf-cfn-provider/docs/providers/packet/Project.md

 `Created` - The timestamp for when the Project was created.

 `Updated` - The timestamp for the last time the Project was updated.

+`Status` - status of BGP configuration in the project.

+`MaxPrefix` - The maximum number of route filters allowed per server.

 ## See Also